puppetlabs/puppet-docs/source/community/puppet_projects_workflow.markdown

 ## Create a JIRA Account

-In order to prevent spam and fake accounts, Puppetlabs requires users to create an account on JIRA before commenting on or filing new tickets.
+In order to prevent spam and fake accounts, Puppet Labs requires users to create an account on JIRA before filing new tickets or commenting on existing ones.
 Accounts can be created by visiting <http://tickets.puppetlabs.com> and following the "Sign Up" link in the "Login" box.

 ## Submitting a Bug

 First, thank you!
-Conventional wisdom holds that bug reports are bad, but we think that while bugs themselves may be bad, quality bug reports are incredibly valuable and a great way to contribute back to the project.
+While bugs themselves may be bad, quality bug reports are incredibly valuable and a great way to contribute back to the project.

 ### Search for duplicates

 There's a good possibility that your issue has already been reported, but the JIRA database is huge and locating similar issues can take some practice.
-Here are two strategies for finding out if your bug has already been reported (and potentially solved!) by someone else:
+Here are two strategies for finding out whether your bug has already been reported (and potentially solved!) by someone else:

+1. _JIRA Search_:
-1. Use the issue search built into JIRA which is available from the menu bar under "Issues > Search for Issues".
+   In JIRA, access the issue search by going to the menu bar and choosing "Issues > Search for Issues".
    The search interface contains several drop down menus that can be used to filter issues using fields such as project or assignee in addition to matching words or phrases.
    The search interface can also be toggled to "advanced" mode, which allows queries to be specified using JQL (JIRA Query Language).
    For example, the following JQL query could be used to find all unresolved bugs in the Puppet project that contain a certain phrase: